A GOOD REVIEW OF RESEARCH INTO STRENGTH

 There is a slight hint in the limited literature that isokinetic training might have an advantage over weight training for improving functional performance.
 However, much more research needs to be conducted before a definitive statement can be offered.

-The question of whether resistance training at one contraction velocity effects performance only at that velocity or a broad range of velocities needs to answered.
+The question of whether resistance training at one contraction velocity affects performance only at that velocity or a broad range of velocities needs to be answered.

 In velocity-specific studies in which testing and training were both isokinetic, and peak torque was the strength criterion, strength usually improved most at the velocity at which training occurred.
 Usually, there were diminishing strength increases at velocities above and below the training velocity.